unnkk/ELSEchat/README.md

 java -jar build/libs/elsechat-0.0.1-SHAPSHOT.jar
 ```

+Default port is 9090, but you can change it in ./src/main/resources/application.yml
+JWT generation secret can be set by creating environment variable JWT_SECRET(32 symbols min.)

 # Endpoints

 * GET "/api/health" - returns the "up" status if the program is successfully booted.